August 15th 1944 Allied Landing in South France

 Operation Anvil the invasion of Southern France took place on August 15th 1944.
 It was originally scheduled to take place at the same time as the invasion of Normandy but had been postponed due to a limitation on shipping.
 When the landing finally came it met with very limited resistance.
 A few days after the landing the Germans ordered a general retreat from France.
 The major strategic advantage to the landing was gaining the use of the Port of Marseille to supply the Allied Armies

-Operation Anvil the invasion of Southern France was initially planned to take place at the same time as the landing at Normandy, however the lack of sufficient shipping made that impossible.
-The Allies however, found that the port capacity in Normandy was not sufficient thus the idea of invading Southern France was revived.
-The French wanted to be in the vanguard of this assault.
+Operation Anvil, the invasion of Southern France, was initially planned to coincide with the Normandy landings.
+However, insufficient shipping prevented this plan from materializing.
+The Allies subsequently discovered that the Normandy port capacity was inadequate, prompting the revival of the idea of invading Southern France.
+The French desired to be at the forefront of this assault.

-Before the main invasion could take place the islands of Port-Cros and Levant with their gun emplacement had to be captured, A joint American / Canadian unit the First Special Service Force attacked the islands on August 14th.
-By the 16th both islands had been conquered.
+Prior to the main invasion, the Allied forces had to secure the capture of the Port-Cros and Levant islands, which were fortified with gun emplacements.
+A joint American-Canadian unit, the First Special Service Force, launched an attack on these islands on August 14th.
+By the 16th, both islands had been successfully captured.